rainihelmstadter/rainihelmstadter/urban_greenspace.md

 <img src="./projects/urban_greenspace/greenspace_histogram.png" width="600" height="600">
 The histograms above show that the patch size variable has a long tail to the right and the depression variable is bimodal.
 The other two variables (fraction vegetated and edge density) appear to be more normally distributed.
-This means that we should probably log transform the depression and patch size variables.
+Due to this, a log transform of the the depression and patch size variables will be necessary to ensure the data are relatively normally distributed.

 <img src="./projects/urban_greenspace/qq_plot.png" width="600" height="600">